crisperdue/prooftoys-site/content/mission.md

 </style>

-# Prooftoys misssion and vision
+# Prooftoys mission and vision

 ## The mission